pandora-web-server/pandora-web-server/module-utils/README.md

-# Module helpers
+# Module helpers for Pandora Web Server

-This crate contains some helpers that are useful when using `static-files-module` or `virtual-hosts-module` crates for example.
+This crate contains some helpers that are used by Pandora Web Server and its modules.